axeltib/Kthfs-Excercises/README.md

 When writing the animation class, I initially copied Jake Vanderplas'[code](https://jakevdp.github.io/blog/2012/08/18/matplotlib-animation-tutorial/), and modified it to fit my purpose.
 Later, when it did not work I used [matplotlib's documentation for its animation api](https://matplotlib.org/api/animation_api.html), as a reference.

 For the live update, I used [this](https://stackoverflow.com/questions/4098131/how-to-update-a-plot-in-matplotlib), from Stackoverflow, thread as a guide.

+I run my programs through the ubuntu terminal, and if you are having trouble getting the plot window to come up, I installed [Xming](https://matplotlib.org/gallery/lines_bars_and_markers/simple_plot.html), which runs a server on your computer that can ubuntu can show windows through.